daniel-furman/daniel-furman.github.io/content/posts/BirdCLEF21-Kaggle-Competition-Write-Up.md

 **Ensembling**

-I bagged the probabilistic inferences to blend the models into ensembles.
+I bagged the probabilistic inferences to blend the models into an ensemble (predict_proba).
 Un-weighted averaging was employed for the same type of model in the 5 folds.
 I then used weighted averaging upon blending multiple models (aka both the stripe and mixup augmentations, as well as the metadata classifier).
-I could have used hyperparam tuning with hyperopt, but instead I opted for common sense first guess and then refinement from there, as based on the public LB.
+I could have used hyperparam tuning with hyperopt, but instead I opted for common sense first-guess and then refined from there, based on the public LB.
 In the end, I blended the metadata classifier at a 0.14 weight relative to the CNNs (with weight 1).

 **Postprocessing**

-I then used a threshold to go from the probabilistic inferences to the final labels.
+I then used a threshold to generate the labels from the raw probabilistic inferences.
 If any label had a prediction above the threshold, then that species was included in the final prediction (multiple label predictions were thus possible).
 If no labels received a prediction greater than the threshold, it received the nocall label.
 I used the given “training soundscapes” as the toy test set for tuning the threshold (as well as the public LB).
 I did this by calculating f1 scores for different thresholds, and plotted the results in matplotlib.
 I then randomly tested  thresholds on either side of the optimum, recording the public LB stats as they were generated to guide further hyperparam tinkering.

 * Next time: Bootstrapping of validation set
 * Next time: Geospatial limitations
 * Next time: Dynamic thresholding

 Thanks goes to LifeCLEF, Kaggle, and the competitors.
-Cites: kkiller, jan’s paper, 2nd place write up, 11 place write up.
+Cites: kkiller, Jan’s paper, 2nd place write up, 11 place write up.